mbertucci47/keytheorems/keytheorems-ideas.md

 - [x] use different dummy counters for unnumbered, continues, and restate
 - [x] seq for custom lists of theorems
 - [x] make code more modular
-- [ ] option to restate without writing to file
+- [x] option to restate without writing to file (let's wait to see if this is an issue)
 - [x] code with brackets fail in note key, e.g. \cite[bla]{ref}
 - [x] with tcolorbox theorems, spaceabove and spacebelow should always be set to 0pt
 - [x] no-auto-translate or something like that